nickthename/nickthename.github.io/Rules.md

 #### Missing Teammate Clause
 If a Player’s teammate is not present for a match, that Player may not replace their teammate with a CPU Player.
 They may not play without a teammate.

+### Controller Rules

+ All controllers are subject to the following restrictions:
+ - Button counts must not exceed the number on the Hori Mini Pad.
+This means a maximum of one each of A, B, L, R, and Start buttons, two Z buttons, and four C buttons.
+ - Joystick inputs may be performed with either 1 Joystick, or 4 digital buttons/keys mapped to each of cardinal directions left, right, up, and down.
+Combinations of the two or additional input methods are not permitted.
+ - Macros are not permitted.
+This includes "C-sticks" combining a joystick input with an attack, and any input that performs multiple functions, modifies another button, or otherwise does not act as a 1:1 mapping to a button on an original N64 controller/Hori mini pad.
+The game's built-in functionality of the R button does not fall under this rule.
+ - Angle modifiers, tilt keys, and any other modifier key or input that adjusts joystick inputs, such as those on Melee-style "Box" controllers, are not permitted.

+Any other external adapters outside of the ones mentioned here are subject to the TO's discretion.
+ Violation of above rules will result in immediate disqualification from an event and all previous wins in the event are forfeited.
+Examples of legal controllers are, but not limited to, the original N64 controller, Hori Mini Pad, GameCube controller, and Xbox/keyboard/other wired input devices as long as they meet the restrictions above.

 ### Event Rules